 Please note, the College reserves the right to issue immediate suspension or dismissal subject to the review of the Administrative Council and/or the President of the College, and to take appropriate disciplinary action where the safety of life, property, or reputation of the College or its members is at stake.
 A student charged with a misdemeanor or a more serious criminal charge may be issued a summary suspension by the Vice President for Student Life & Learning subject to review by the Administrative Council.
 Misconduct that occurs at the end of a semester may result in a student's sanctions being carried over to the following semester.
 This includes, but is not limited to, suspension during all or part of the following semester or the denial of re-enrollment.
 Violations by seniors during the last few weeks of the academic year will not be disregarded.
-Infractions up until the time of Commencement, or other graduation-related events.
+Infractions up until the time of Commencement could result in failure to graduate and/or participate in baccalaureate, commencement, or other graduation-related events.

-APPEAL PROCESS
+APPEAL PROCESS Initiation

-Initiation